ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 Who held her up?
 That might have cost her life:
 To be held up in syncope.
 You know
 You lay a person down in syncope,
-And oftentimes the heart resumes its heat.
+And oftentimes the heart resumes its beat.
 Perhaps she was held up until she died,
 Then laid there by the river, so no bruise.
 So many theories come to me.
 But again,